-Feast your eyes on an amazing, easy-to-make, full-of-flavor, DELICIOUS Steak Fried Rice, combining rice, juicy pieces of beef, mixed veggies and egg in a truly flavorful yet simple sauce.
+Feast your eyes on an amazing, full-of-flavor, DELICIOUS Steak Fried Rice, combining rice, juicy pieces of marinated beef, mixed veggies, and scrambled eggs in a truly flavorful yet simple sauce with bold, umami flavors.

 Ah fried rice.
 The staple, throw-it-together, clean-out-your-refrigerator food that most of us who grew up in many parts of Asia know way too well.
 However, throw-it-together doesn’t mean it cannot be scrumptiously delicious.